 - Document confirming the payment of the admission fee.

 The major line subjects’ examination has a form of a discourse on the issues related to the study program the applicant intends to study.
-The assessment of the applicant’s performance takes account of the applicant’s interest in the field of study, his/her acquaintance with the issues in that study program and his/her general capability.
-Information on the examination as well as the list of literature expected to have been studied can be obtained from doctoral studies coordinators at the relevant Faculty.
+The assessment of the applicant’s performance takes account of the applicant’s interest in the field of study, his/her acquaintance with the issues in that study program, and his/her general capability.
+Information on the examination as well as the list of literature expected to have been studied can be obtained from doctoral studies coordinators at the relevant Faculty or see below.

-English language examination consists of reading of a general economics text (15 to 20 lines), summary of the text and discourse on an issue related to the applicant’s major specialization and intention concerning the studies pursued.
+English language examination consists of reading of a general economics text (15 to 20 lines), a summary of the text, and discourse on an issue related to the applicant’s major specialization and intention concerning the studies pursued.